eyeem/Public-API/endpoints/photos/DELETE_photos_id_comments_id.md

 ### Description
 ***
-Delete a specific comment on a photo (users can only delete their own comments).
+Delete a specific comment on a photo (users can only delete their own comments, or comments on their own photos).

+requires authed user with delete rights.

 ### Parameters
 ***